 - theme – represents the app-wide styles that includes navigation header styles, color, etc.

-How to Create, Install and Live your React Native Video App in Simple Steps?
+How to Create, Install & Live Your React Native Video Calling App in Simple Steps?

 “Here is a Way –> Whether it’s with React Native Video chat app or any other tech stack – there needs an initial step”